Portland to Glacier National Park: Road Trip Itinerary

 What’s the biggest body of water West of the Mississippi River you ask?
 Well that would be Flathead Lake and you will be going right along the shore of it!
 You will stick closer to the shoreline if you venture through Polson and come up the East Shore of Flathead Lake but the quickest route is heading up the West Shore of the lake.

 Once you reach Big Fork or Kalispell you have officially made it to the Flathead Valley!!
 You are just a hop, skip and a zip from Glacier National Park.
 Wait…a hop, skip and zip..?
-Well that’s of course the case after you book your zipline and aerial adventure passes!
+Well that’s of course the case after you book your Glacier zipline experience!
 Glacier Highline is on the final stretch on your way to the gates of Glacier.
-Make sure you reserve your fun at Glacier Highline while you are in the area, and pick up some snacks before you hit the trails in Glacier!
+Make sure you reserve your fun at Glacier Highline while you are in the area, and pick up some snacks at our Glacier National Park Restaurant before you hit the trails!